jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FactoryMethodPatternPractice/FactoryMethodPattern/task.md

-Let’s try to use Factory Method design pattern to encapsulate the creation of objects and provide a more flexible and maintainable approach to handling different transport modes.
+Let’s try to use **Factory Method** design pattern to encapsulate the creation of objects and provide a more flexible and maintainable approach to handling different transport modes.

-Let’s take a look at the example in the editor: \
+Let’s take a look at the example in the editor. \
 If you want to add new transport modes, you'll need to modify the existing client's code in the main method.
-As the number of transport modes increases, the if-else structure can become cumbersome and hard to read.
+As the number of transport modes increases, the `if-else` structure can become hard to read.